The goal of this section is to provide you with self-care resources that have worked for me.

-Let’s percolate on that for a second: they have helped me get better, not just feel better.
+By worked for me, I mean they have helped me get better, not just feel better.

-It’s important for us human beings to understand the difference because we have a tendency – and at times, an intense drive – to overlook what will help us out in the long haul by distracting ourselves with stuff that feels better in the moment.
+It’s important to understand the difference because we humans have a tendency, and at times, an intense drive, to overlook what will help us out in the long haul by distracting ourselves with stuff that makes us feel better in the moment.

-But while it didn’t feel good while it was happening, the results have been profound, i.e., made me better.
+But while it doesn’t feel good while it’s happening, the results have been profound, and helped me get better.